John Sebastian Macaulay Booth – 1913-1994

 Director of Turner Bros. of Nottingham, England.
 Discovered pancreatic alternate to replace dog dung in bating.
 I was Chairman of Turner Bros. in the late seventies.
 With interest in enzymes growing at the start of the 21st century he could be viewed as the founder of the modern biotechnological tanning concept.

 Top European leather scientists named in 1937 by Shoe and Leather Reporter.
-Sir Humphrey Daley, A.Seymour Jones, A.Turnbull, Christian Heinzerling, Karl H.Gustavson.
+Sir Humphrey Davy, A.Seymour Jones, A.Turnbull, Christian Heinzerling, Karl H.Gustavson.

 world list produced in 2009 by Leather International Magazine Leather Scientists Pre 1940